Wenqer/gulp-base64/README.md

   - `deleteAfterEncoding`  (Boolean)
     Set this to true to delete images after they've been encoded.
+    You'll want to do this in a staging area, and not in your source directories.
+Be careful.

   - `extensions`  (Array of `String` or `RegExp`s)
     Proccess only specified extensions.